 Don't have excess sugar (sucrose) and fructose (sweetener in many soft drinks) in your diet.

-If you take vitamin C as a supplement, do not take more than 1,000 milligrams (mg) per day.
+If you take vitamin C as a supplement, don't take more than 1,000 milligrams (mg) per day.

 A dietitian or your healthcare provider can provide you with specific details about dietary changes to prevent kidney stone recurrence.

 Follow up with your healthcare provider, or as advised.
 Talk with your healthcare provider about urine and blood tests to find out the cause of your stone.

 If you had an X-ray, CT scan, or other diagnostic test, you will be notified of any findings that may affect your care.

 Call 911 if you have any of these:

 Weakness, dizziness, or fainting